 If a competitor lands on an AMD which has not been reset, a rejump will be granted.
-For exceptions see 5.3.5.E
+For exceptions see 5.3.5.E.

-I. AMD malfunction
+AMD malfunction

-If the judges at the target realise that the AMD obviously indicates the wrong point of landing, a rejump will be granted to the competitors concerned.
+If the judges at the target realise that the AMD obviously indicates a score which does not reflect the actual point of landing on the AMD, a rejump will be granted to the competitors concerned.
 The defective AMD will be changed as soon as possible.